OffBroadway/flippydrive/_sources/updates.rst.txt

 Install from microSD
 ====================

 In order to install software updates from the microSD card, you must download the *update.fpkg* file from the `FlippyDrive assets GitHub repo <https://github.com/OffBroadway/flippydrive-assets/releases>`_.
 Look for the latest stable release and download the update file.
-If you haven't already formatted the SD card, format it to either exFAT (*preferred*) or FAT32 (use a tool such as `this one <http://ridgecrop.co.uk/index.htm?guiformat.htm>`__. to format cards larger than 32GB).

 .. important::
     Choose the latest stable release.
 This might not be the latest version number or the release at the top of the page.
 Beta/pre-release versions will be labelled as "Pre-release" in orange-gold.
 If you have issues with a pre-release version, try the topmost version in green with the label "Latest" unless specified otherwise.